euro-ix/rfc8950-ixp/examples/OpenBGPD.md

 If set to **yes**, the extended nexthop encoding capability is announced.
 If negotiated, **IPv4 unicast** and **vpn** sessions can send paths with a IPv6 nexthop.
 If **enforce** is set, the session will only be established if the neighbor also announces the capability.
 The default is **no**.

 ## Testing
+### Are the routes getting accepted?
+Yes.

+Example:
+tba

+### Is next-hop address resolution working?
+Yes.

+Example:
+tba

+### What does traceroute look like?
+Since the routes are not getting installed into the FIB, no routing can take place.
+Therefore the router cannot be visible with an IP address (see [Kown Issues](#known-issues)).

+Additionally, this behaviour seems to be dependent on the underlying operating system anyways.

+### What happens if peer is not configured to use RFC8950 next hops?
+tba

+### What happens if peer sets an IPv4 address on the peering interface?
 tba